 The OCJC is dedicated to fostering a criminal and juvenile justice system that is accountable, coordinated, equitable, efficient, and effective.
 We believe that by promoting open communication and collaboration among all stakeholders within the justice system, we can create policies and practices that better serve our community.

-Our team works tirelessly to ensure that decisions made within the criminal and juvenile justice system are informed by reliable data and evidence-based best practices.
-We strive to identify areas where improvements can be made and work with our partners to implement solutions that promote fairness, transparency, and positive outcomes for all.
+Our team works to support data-informed decision-making in the local criminal and juvenile legal systems.
+We strive to identify areas where improvements can be made and work with our partners to implement solutions that promote fairness, transparency, and more equitable outcomes for all.

 News